testingisdocumenting/znai/td-documentation-docs/documentation/introduction/example.md

 # Markdown

-MDoc uses Markdown, a markup language that uses ASCII to represent styles and page structure.
+`Znai` uses Markdown, a markup language that uses ASCII to represent styles and page structure.

 ```markdown-and-result
 # Header